Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Evaluation of Individual LRO

 \subsubsection{Best Practices}

 We summarize the insights from \iref{1} to \iref{5} into best practices in Table~\ref{tab:best-practices}, where ``---'' denotes the rare combinations of LROs and operands, as stated in Section~\ref{sec:op-tax}.
-We highlight different design choices using colored boxes (consistent with Table~\ref{tab:op-tax}).
+We highlight different design choices using colored boxes (with the same color coding as Table~\ref{tab:op-tax}).